nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/GETTING_STARTED_WINDOWS.md

 Visit the [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab) download page and open it in the Microsoft Store App.
 This will be your default terminal (using Ubuntu) which you will use to navigate your file system, and run development tools throughout the course.

-Once Windows Terminal Preview is installed:
+Once Windows Terminal is installed:

 1. Go to the `Start` menu (windows key)
 1. search for `Windows Terminal`